craigbridges/Nettle/README.md

 - @ToInt64(Number)
 - @Truncate(Text, Length)

-Custom functions can be created by implementing the IFunction interface (there is also a base class FunctionBase that contains most of the scaffolding code needed).
-To make the functions available to Nettle, they can either be injected when creating a new compiler instance or registered individually using the compilers _RegisterFunction_ method.
+Custom functions can be created by implementing the IFunction interface (there is also a base class _FunctionBase_ that contains most of the scaffolding code needed).
+To make new functions available to Nettle, they can either be injected when creating a new compiler instance or registered individually using the compilers _RegisterFunction_ method.
 For example:

 ```c#
 var userFunction = new GetUserFunction();